0tonoon/Napper_Script/README.md

 ## Requirements

-Your machine has to be linked to Napper with a reverse port forwarding on port 9200.
-Here's a way to do it using Chisel.
+Your machine has to be linked to Napper with a reverse port forward on port 9200.
+Here's a way to do it using [Chisel](https://github.com/jpillora/chisel).
   - Run this on your linux machine:
 ```console
 user@kali:~$ chisel server -p 9000 --reverse